kdgregory/pomutil/README.md

     Disable with: `--noVersionProps`

-    Modify with: `--addArtifactIdToProp=GROUPID`, `--replaceExistingProps`
+    Modify with: `--addArtifactIdToProp=GROUPID`, `--replaceExistingProps`, `--noConvertPluginVersions`

-    Finds all `<dependency>` entries that use explicit numeric versions, and converts those dependencies to use a property.
-    Will append version properties to the end of an existing `<properties>` section, or create a new `<properties>` section at the end of the POM.
+    Finds all dependency references that use explicit numeric versions, and converts those dependencies to use a property.
+These properties are appended to the `<properties>` section in alphabetical order, with plugin versions following normal dependencies.
+If there is no existing `<properties>` section, one will be appened to the POM, and the properties added to it.

+    Existing dependency properties will be checked for collisions but otherwise ignored.
+To make all of your dependencies use the same format, use the `--replaceExistingProps` option.

-    Properties are named by appending ".version" to the dependency's group ID (eg: "`com.example.verson`").
+    Property names for standard dependencies are formed by appending ".version" to the dependency's group ID (eg:
+    "`com.example.verson`").
 If the same group ID is associated with two version numbers, then the property for *the second and subsequent* instances will be constructed with the artifact ID (eg: first dependency is "`com.example.verson`" second is "`com.example.foo.verson`").
 These collisions will be logged.

-    If you know that you have multiple artifacts with the same group ID and different versions, you can provide one or more "`--addArtifactIdToProp=GROUPID`" options, where `GROUPID` is a group ID that should not appear alone.
+    If you know that you have multiple artifacts with the same group ID and different versions, you can provide one or more "`--addArtifactIdToProp=GROUPID`" options.
+The properties for all dependencies in this group will have the artifact ID as part of their name.

-    Existing dependency properties will be checked for collisions but otherwise ignored.
-To make all of your dependencies use the same format, use the `--replaceExistingProps` option.
+    Because many plugins share the same group ID (`org.apache.maven.plugins`), property names for plugins use the form `plugin.ARTIFACTID.version`, with `plugin.ARTIFACTID-VERSION.version` used if there is a duplicate (which should never happen).
+You can disable conversion of plugin properties with the `--noConvertPluginVersions` option.

+    Note: dependency versions within plugin specifications are *not* replaced by properties.
+This is because these versions are presumed to differ from the main dependencies.

+* Normalize `plugin` elements

+    Disable with: `--noPluginNormalize`

+    Ensures that plugin specifications follow the form shown in the [Maven docs], and adds defaulted `groupId` elements.

 * Organize top-level POM elements (disabled by default)